 sign up for Outside+.

 On the heels of the senseless killing of Daunte Wright at the hands of a Minneapolis police officer, and as the murder trial of George Floyd wages on in the same city, the collective trauma experienced by the Black community is more poignant than ever.

-Throughout the country, people are taking to the streets and social media to protest the unjust killing of George Floyd, as well as the countless other black lives lost to police brutality in the U.S. If you're a black yogi or looking for black yogis to support during this time, check out the thread below for a list of black yogis to follow right now.
-Then take a moment for stillness through yoga and mindfulness, so we can show up and continue to be of service to the collective call to action.
+If you’re a Black yogi looking for resources, or you want to support Black yogis during this time, we offer this list of 31 individuals to follow right now.
+Let these yogis guide you in a moment of stillness through yoga and mindfulness, so we can show up and continue to be of service to the collective call to action.

 In general, follow these tips if you are overwhelmed by the voices on social media:

 Mute and block accounts on social media that are triggering you.

 It’s okay to hit that unfollow button for folks you know IRL.